ziyaoxie/ziyaoxie/linux/start_the_qemu_image.md

-# Start The QEMU Image
+# Start the QEMU Image

 ## QEMU